EliteLoser/misc/notes/Concerns about the validity of Personal Activity Intelligence (PAI) across devices.md

 The study boasts that it is scientifically validated and it was conducted by NTNU, a Norwegian university.
-The study is based on tens of thousands of people over the course of decades, so it has quite a bit of value scientifically and statistically - you might even say "great value".
+The study is based on thousands of people over the course of decades, so it has quite a bit of value scientifically and statistically - you might even say "great value".
 It's likely one of the best indicators we currently have.